Atimca/Reactive-programming-Article/README.md

 ## What is Reactive Programming

 There are a lot of articles about Reactive Programming and different implementations on the internet.
 However, most of them about practical usage and only few about what is this reactive programming and how does it actually work.
-For my personal opionion more important to understand how this frameworks work deep inside (spoiler: nothing complicated in there actually), rather than start to use an enumerous number of traits and operators without any understanding what is really going on there.
+For my personal opionion it is more important to understand how this frameworks work deep inside (spoiler: nothing complicated in there actually), rather than start to use an enumerous number of traits and operators meanwhile shoting in your leg.

 So, what is Reactive programming?